notapixelstudio/starship-olympics/docs/README.md

 Up to 4 players.
 Each player controls a starship that represents their alien race in the intergalactic *Superstartfighter* league.
 Trillions of planets in the whole galaxy are constantly following this sport event.

 # You can't stop
-As a skilled starship pilot, you will have to steer and shoot bombs while contantly moving at full speed.
+As a skilled starship pilot, you will have to steer and shoot bombs while constantly moving at full speed.
 Braking is for losers!

 # Physics-based mayhem
 *Superstarfighter* arenas are chock full of moving objects, bombs, and explosions!